stride3d/stride-docs/en/manual/troubleshooting/solution-contains-packages-with-vulnerabilities.md

 This warning **does not impact your ability to develop and build**.
 You are still able to use the editor, test your game and even release it (see the note below).

 > [!NOTE]
 > If you want to release a game with vulnerable packages, make sure to **check how the vulnerability would impact your users** and decide if the warnings can be ignored.
-If you can't wait, you will have to **build the engine from source**.
+If you can't wait, you will have to **replace the problematic dependencies in the source and rebuild the engine**.

 ## See also